-Your tutors will give you further information and guidance on completing assignments during timetabled sessions and often provide you with resources You will find detailed guidance on Canvas on how to do this.
+Your tutors will give you further information and guidance on preparing for your assignments during timetabled sessions and will provide you with resources you can use when completing them.

 Draft submission and feedback

 To help you achieve the highest grade you can, your tutors will give you feedback on draft assignments before the deadline.